Cheap winter getaways

 Snowshoeing or hiking over Lake Superior to see the magnificent ice caves at Mawikwe Bay on the Bayfield Peninsula is the coolest thing you can do in winter (aside from mushing your own sled-dog team for a day, which costs about $300).
 And it doesn't cost a thing.

 In 2014, the shoreline ice froze early, and park rangers gave the green light to visitors on Jan.
-15. The ice stayed solid until mid-March.
+15. The ice stayed solid for two months.

 When the ice doesn't freeze, you still can walk along the top of the cliffs on the Lakeshore Trail from Meyers Beach.